-Loans made to and from the Company to subsidiaries are all unsecured, repayable on demand and carry interest at the prevailing LIBOR rate.
+Loans made to and from the Company to subsidiaries are all unsecured, repayable on demand and carry interest at the prevailing LIBOR, SONIA and SOFR or equivalent rate.

-Key management compensation is disclosed in note 24.
+Key management compensation is disclosed in note 23.

 16 Financial instruments

 The Group's activities give rise to a variety of financial risks: market risk (including foreign exchange risk and cash flow interest rate risk), credit risk, liquidity risk and capital risk.
 The Group's overall risk management strategy is to hedge exposures wherever practicable in order to minimise any potential adverse impact on the Group's financial performance.